matteokalcich/Backup/README.md

-A simple gui interface implemented with java swing for file research
+A simple gui interface implemented with java swing for file backup